 With 4G coverage, you can normally access download speeds from Vodafone of around 25-35Mbit/s.
 A more accurate forecast of download speeds in your area can be found on Vodafone’s online coverage map (just click on the Data speed info button once you’ve entered your postcode).

 Our full guide to the coverage on Vodafone has more in-depth information about this topic.

 If you have a 5G-ready smartphone and live in a 5G-enabled area, you can access Vodafone’s 5G network using one of their unlimited data plans.

-Vodafone’s 5G network is currently available the following UK towns and cities:
+Vodafone’s 5G network is currently available in the following UK towns and cities:

 If you’re not able to access 5G coverage on your phone, you’ll still be able to access 2G, 3G and 4G coverage from Vodafone.